codespin-ai/codespin/README.md

 ### Common CLI options

-These are common to scaffold and generate
+These are common to the scaffold and generate commands

 - `--write`: Write generated code to source file.
 - `--writePrompt`: Write the prompt out to the specified path